blueskyson/parallel-programming-2021-homework/README.md

 # parallel-programming-2021-homework

-NCKU PARALLEL PROGRAMMING IN C FOR MULTIPROCESSOR
+PARALLEL PROGRAMMING IN C FOR MULTIPROCESSOR from NCKU.

-This repository contains some example of MPI, OpenMP, Pthread.
+This repository contains some examples of MPI, OpenMP, Pthread.

 - **HW1**: MPI
   + Circuit Satisfiability Problem